coinForRich/coin-for-rich/README.md

 ## Run with Docker Compose
 - Everything should work out-of-the-box, so you do not need to configure anything, unless you encounter problems (see [Hacking](#hacking) section)
 - Clone this repository
-- Run `docker-compose build --no-cache && docker-compose up -d`
+- Run `docker compose build --no-cache && docker compose up -d`
 - At the project folder, look for the file `./logs/init.log`.
 If you see the line saying “Initialization complete”, then the app is ready
 - Run `docker exec -it coin-app bash` to get inside the app
 ## Inside the App